56. Tutorial - Building an IFR Flight Plan with Approach Procedures¶

 If ATC clears you to the initial fix of the procedure:

-for all waypoints between your current aircraft position and the initial fix or start of the procedure.
+Delete any intermediate waypoints between your current aircraft position and the initial fix of the procedure: Right-click in the flight plan table and select Delete Selected Legs or Procedure for all waypoints between your current aircraft position and the initial fix or start of the procedure.
 Avoid deleting your approach (you can also right-click on a flight plan waypoint on the map and delete it from the context menu).

-- Then right-click on your aircraft on the map and select
+Then right-click on your aircraft on the map and select Add Position to Flight Plan .

 This will give a direct connection from your current aircraft position to the start of the procedure which you can use to get course and distance to the initial fix.

-Below: After changing the approach procedure and adding an user-defined waypoint at the aircraft position to the flight plan.
+Below: After changing the approach procedure and adding an user defined waypoint at the aircraft position to the flight plan.
 Now we get course and altitude indications for a direct leg to the start of the transition (43 NM and 314 degrees magnetic course).

 I recommend hiding the missed approaches on the map by unchecking